bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 {% end %}

 #### Container Widgets

+Regular widgets for storing [mini widgets](#widgets) and [input widgets](#input-widgets) in the main View area.

 ##### Mini Widget Bar

-The mini widget bar widget is a rectangular container for storing [mini widgets](#widgets).
+A generic rectangular container widget, where list order determines internal positions.

 {{ easy_image(src="mini-widgets-bar-widget", width=500, center=true) }}

 ##### Custom Widget Base

+A collapsible, nameable, movable container widget, with a grid of internal position options.

 {{ easy_image(src="custom-widget-base", width=250, center=true) }}
+{{ easy_image(src="custom-widget-config", width=350, center=true) }}

 #### Input Widgets

-Input widgets should be placed in a [Custom Widget Base](#custom-widget-base), and can be configured by clicking on them when in [Edit Mode](#edit-mode).
+Input widgets should be placed in a [container widget](#container-widgets), and can be configured by clicking on them when in [Edit Mode](#edit-mode).

 While other widgets generally have predefined behaviour, these are specifically designed to trigger and